 Pele is the most iconic footballer of the Twentieth Century.
 He epitomised the flair, joy and passion the Brazilians bought to the game.

-In his early career, the young and unknown Pele helped inspire Brazil to victory in the 1958 World Cup.
-In 1962, Brazil retained the World Cup.
+As a teenager, the young and unknown Pele helped inspire Brazil to victory in the 1958 World Cup.
+He scored in the final during a 5-2 win over Sweden and finished the competition with six goals and a reputation as the brightest prospect in football.
+In 1962, Pele helped Brazil to retain the World Cup.
 In 1966, Brazil were hot favourites, but, lost out to the home nation England.

 His crowning glory was the Brazilian victory in the 1970 World Cup in Mexico.
 In this World Cup, some of the football played by Brazil and Pele was widely considered to the greatest in the history of the game.
 Brazil won the final 4-1 against Italy; it was a genuine advertisement for the ‘beautiful game’ and a fitting pinnacle of Pele’s international career.